RocketChat/docs-old/guides/user-guides/rooms/direct-messages/direct-messages-action/star-messages-in-direct-message.md

 ![](<../../../../../.gitbook/assets/image (643) (1) (1) (1) (1) (1).png>)

-Stared messages are identified by a small star ⭐ by the side
+Stared messages are identified by a small star ÃÂ¢ÃÂ­ÃÂ by the side

 ![](<../../../../../.gitbook/assets/image (668) (1) (1) (1) (1) (1) (1).png>)